golioth/docs/docs/firmware/hardware/6-catalog/continuously-verified/arm_mimxrt1024_evk.md

 ---
 id: arm_mimxrt1024_evk
 title: NXP MIMXRT1024-EVK
-slug: /firmware/hardware/catalog/boards/unverified/arm_mimxrt1024_evk
+slug: /firmware/hardware/catalog/boards/continuously-verified/arm_mimxrt1024_evk
-description: IoT board NXP MIMXRT1024-EVK, compatible with Golioth at unverified level.
+description: IoT board NXP MIMXRT1024-EVK, compatible with Golioth at continuously-verified level.
 image: /img/boards/arm/mimxrt1024_evk.jpg
-sidebar_class_name: hide-item

 ---

 [//]: # (This is an auto-generated file, do not edit!
 Changes to it will be lost upon re-generation)